Recharge dbt Package

 What does this dbt package do?

-- Enables you to better understand your Recharge data by summarizing customer, revenue, and subscription trends.
+This package enables you to better understand your Recharge data by summarizing customer, revenue, and subscription trends.
+It creates enriched models with metrics focused on billing history, customer details, and subscription analytics.

 | Table | Description |